This post was most recently updated on August 3rd, 2019

 Find a bank account that pays interest

 Investment in stocks and bonds is always a risk, so you will have to decide for yourself if this is an avenue you want to take.
 Betterment is a do-it-yourself online investment firm with good ratings, very low fees, and no minimum investment.
 It’s very easy to use.
-And I can tell you I’ve made a better return on my money in the last year than the 1.58% I made at the credit union.
+And I can tell you I’ve made a better return on my money in the last year than I made at the credit union.
 Let’s just say if you had invested $5,000 last year, you probably could have made $250 or more.
 This definitely helped me to save enough money!
 (If you use this link, you’ll get the first month of Betterment free, but the fees are already very low.)

 I know this isn’t what you wanted to hear, because budgets feel so restricting.
 But in all honesty, a budget is very liberating.
 I promise that if you create a budget that puts money in a Travel fund every month, you will eventually save enough money to travel.
 It’s the way to keep extra dollars from slipping through the cracks.
 It will also motivate you to pass on the extra splurges you might otherwise indulge in.
 Savings due to having a budget depends solely on you, so I won’t attach a dollar amount to this tip.
 If you want to read more details about how I used a budget to save enough money for my 2-week trip to Italy, read here.